 Talking constructively and effectively with your primary partner in life is both a skill and an art.
 It takes much deliberate effort, good judgment, and good intentions to make it work well.
-We are not born with these abilities — but only the potential to develop them.
-We need to learn specific communication and relationship skills to enable us to reach our goals.
-We also need to develop certain emotional, mental, and communicative competencies (capabilities of consistently communicating well).
-That is, we need to become increasingly capable and competent — both verbally and non-verbally — in what we say, and in what we do.
-We need the abilities to reflect on our interactions together, be curious about what we observe — both about our partner and ourself — and be as non-defensive as possible throughout the process.
+We are not born with these abilities — but only with the potential to develop them.
+We need to learn specific communication, conflict resolution, emotional regulation, and other relationship skills to enable us to reach our goals.
+We also need to develop certain emotional, mental, and communicative competencies (capabilities of consistently communicating constructively and effectively).
+That is, we need to become increasingly capable and competent — both verbally and non-verbally — in what we say, how we say it, when we say it, and in what we do.
+We need the abilities to reflect on our interactions together, be curious about what we observe — both about our partner and our self — and be as non-defensive, open, responsible, and psychologically mature as possible throughout the process.

-A relatively small percentage of partners in committed relationships have had the opportunity to learn these skills — either in the families in which they grew up, or subsequently as adults.
-One of the reasons for this is that our educational system, society, and even the dominant counseling and psychotherapy methods that have been available to us have been over-focusing on cognitive (intellectual) knowledge and skills versus social and emotional skills and abilities.
+A relatively small percentage of partners in committed relationships have had the opportunities to learn, practice, and master these skills — either in the families in which they grew up, or subsequently as adults.
+One of the reasons for this is that our educational system, society, and even some of the most popular and dominant counseling and psychotherapy methods that have been available to us have been over-focusing on cognitive (intellectual) knowledge and skills versus social and emotional skills and abilities.
 The current research in neuroscience (brain science), I believe, confirms this point of view.

 So, it is time for many of us to re-focus our efforts and learn what is necessary to be able to communicate much more effectively and productively with our loved ones.
 I believe you can do a great deal on your own to improve the quality of your serious conversations together.
-Some of the ideas I will be sharing with you on this topic you can find in self-help books, but others may be new to you.
+While some of the ideas I will be sharing with you on this topic can be found in self-help books and magazine articles, others may be new to you.

 Recall that the first word in the title of this article is “guidelines.”
 Consider the points I have outlined below to be ideas available to talk out with your partner.
-These are not “facts” or the “right way” to handle your discussions.
-Rather, they are suggestions for you to think about and then decide for yourselves how helpful and beneficial they could be for you.
+These are not “facts” or necessarily the “right way” to handle your discussions.
+Rather, they are suggestions for you to think about, and then decide for yourselves how helpful and beneficial they could be for you in improving your relationship.
 If you don’t particularly like some of the ways I have organized, structured, or presented the conversational guidelines below, you can modify them to suit your unique and specific needs.
 The most important bottom line is what works for you.

 *** The first step is to agree with your partner that it is worthwhile, and in your best interests, to make a deliberate effort to work on improving your shared relationship skills.
 Key goals here are to enhance and improve the quality and satisfaction levels of your discussions, and to increase your levels of intimacy.

 *** Be sure to arrange your discussion so that you will have a minimum amount of distractions.
 (Examples: Turn off your cell phones and television before your talk begins.
-Arrange to have a babysitter during this time.
-Make sure you fulfill certain work or household obligations and responsibilities prior to this prearranged, relationship building discussion time.)
+Make sure you fulfill certain work, household, and personal obligations and responsibilities prior to this prearranged, relationship building discussion time.)

-*** Prior to your first intentionally planned, serious discussion about issues in your shared relationship, read two other articles I have written (and posted on this website page): “How to Improve Your Communication Skills in Your Committed Relationship” and “What to Avoid Saying and Expressing in Your Intimate Relationship.”
-Reading these articles will increase the chances that your talk together will proceed more constructively.
+*** Prior to your first intentionally planned, serious discussion about issues in your shared relationship, consider reading two other articles I have written (and posted on this website page): “How to Improve Your Communication Skills in Your Committed Relationship” and “What to Avoid Saying and Expressing in Your Intimate Relationship.”
+Reading these articles will increase the chances that your talk together will proceed more constructively and productively.

 *** When you first start your talk, it is important to agree on an agenda.
-Both of you have equal responsibility to come into the discussion prepared to propose or suggest a particular topic or issue to talk about.
+Both of you have equal responsibility to come into the discussion prepared to propose or suggest a particular topic, issue, or previous interchange to talk about.
 Usually, the more specific you can be, the better.

 *** As far as deciding on the content of what you will be talking about, different partners and different couples have different preferences and strategies.
 Some people prefer to start off with a minor and noncontroversial issue — that is, one that is least likely to lead to significant conflict between the two of you.
 Other people, though, prefer to start off with one of the most important unresolved and pressing problems between the two of you.
 This may seem more relevant and satisfying to you.
 Whichever approach you take — or one in between — will play an important part in how the discussion may turn out in the end.
-After having several planned talks with one another, you may wish to experiment with different approaches to setting the agenda.
+After having several planned talks with one another, you may wish to experiment with different approaches to setting the agenda of the discussion.
+You can be creative, imaginative, and flexible in this regard.
 You might, for example, decide to take turns with regard to which one of you sets the agenda at each of your planned talks.
 The bottom line is to find an approach — sometimes by trial or error — that works best for both of you.

 *** When you are talking back and forth with one another, place a special emphasis on saying and expressing many more positive than negative messages to the other.
 Examples of “positive” messages/ communications are: